Found 100 results.

 Catalan cocktail with rum and coffee

-long flat roll used to prepare hoagie sandwiches
+Long flat roll used to prepare hoagie sandwiches

 employment title for a person who works as a cook but specializes in cold food